hartwigmedical/hmftools/isofox/README.md

 '* For known pair fusions (excluding DEL / DUP <1M bases) supporting fragments are cumulative aross all novel junctions

-'** 'unspliced' junctions that are asscoicated with a passing Splice Site - Splice Site junction get the same filter cutoffs.
+'** 'unspliced' junctions that are asscoicated with a passing Splice Site - Splice Site junction get the same filter cutoffs (excluding DEL / DUP <1M bases).

-'** see below for cohort frequency calculation
+'*** see below for cohort frequency calculation

 ### 10. Cohort frequency <TO DO>